 Yes, the Silver Bullet gondola lift is open year-round even after the skiing stops, and the views of the green trees and wildflowers are jaw-dropping.
 Make sure you pack a camera.

 Gondola rides are not free, but they're worth it for the views atop Mount Werner (which peaks at 10,570 feet above sea level).
-At the top, stop for lunch at one of the mountaintop restaurants, especially if you've timed your visit during sunset.
+At the top, stop for lunch at one of the mountaintop restaurants or time your visit to see s spectacular sunset.

 If you're up for it, after your ride up, you can hike back down on a scenic trail through the trees.
 The terrain is moderately challenging, with parts that are easier than others.